Public comments gathered for hotel feasibility study

-Community stakeholders gathered in the David City Volunteer Fire Department's meeting room on Feb.
-3 to discuss the idea of bringing a new hotel to town.
+Community stakeholders gathered in the David City Volunteer Fire Department's meeting room recently to discuss the idea of bringing a new hotel to town.

 The discussion was part of a hotel feasibility study being done at the behest of the Butler County Development Board.